metaheed/kolle-sandbox/README.md

 Copyright © 2022-2023 Abdullah Mamun

-Distributed under the EPL License.
+Distributed under the MIT License.
 See LICENSE.